Jobs to be done

 The following other assumptions are associated with the JTBD approach:

-- Functionality determines demand: Customers judge the quality and value of a product or service by asking, "How much does it / she help me complete my task?"
+- Functionality determines demand: Customers judge the quality and value of a product or service by asking, "How much does it help me complete my task?"

 - Customers pursue direct and indirect goals: While the customer's direct goals are mostly related to the functionality of a product, his indirect goals (mostly emotional or social) are not apparent at first glance.
 However, it is precisely the knowledge of these indirect goals that provides important impulses, e.g. for product development, innovation and marketing and for better solutions.